liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/upgrade-guides/lb-4.23-upgrade-guide.md

                 ChecksumVersion.latest().getVersion() + ":"));
 }
 ```
 2. `liquibase.changelog.ChangeLogHistoryService#getRanChangeSets(boolean)`:  FIX: ignore the parameter and return this.getRanChangeSets() .
-Long answer: this API was created to set MD5sum to null if boolean is true for upgrade purposes, but after some refactoring, we moved the logic to Update commands, and we should removed it as everywhere it is called only with boolean false - and for core, it is the same as `getRanChangeSets()`.
+Long answer: this API was created to set MD5sum to null if boolean is true for upgrade purposes, but after some refactoring, we moved the logic to Update commands, and we removed it since it is called only with boolean false - and for Liquibase Core, it is the same as `getRanChangeSets()`.
 It will be deprecated as of the next version.
 3. `liquibase.changelog.ChangeSet#generateCheckSum` now must take a ChecksumVersion argument.
 This will calculate the checksum for the current version.
 So using `ChecksumVersion.latest()` will behave as before (and `latest()` will always return the latest version - so in the next checksum upgrade, it will return v10).
 But if you are loading from the database as in `ChangelogHistoryService`, it's recommended to calculate using the version from the database so you'll get the checksum difference.
 We use the following code:

 ```
     ChecksumVersion version = changeSet.getStoredCheckSum() != null ?